Getting around Madrid is not always easy.

 After 11.30 the city operates night buses for some specific routes.

-Most of the bus stops in Madrid have electronic displays which indicate the waiting time for the next bus to arrive.
+Most of the bus stops in Madrid have electronic displays that indicate the waiting time for the next bus to arrive.

 When you are waiting at the bus stop, you must signal to the driver that you wish to board as the bus approaches.